 Where Portraiteer fits

-Portraiteer is designed for both sides of this ROI model.
+Portraiteer is designed to help teams capture both motions in this ROI model.
 For discovery, it helps teams by automatically tagging people in your photos and generating rich metadata and caption context, and turning every photo into a publicly discoverable landing page for your brand.
 For relationships, Portraiteer helps teams automatically retrieve the best photos of every attendee by name, support personalized follow-up, and turn event participation into a longer-lasting relationship asset.

 Want event photography to drive more than a recap gallery?